 Marbella Andalucia, Spain Travel Guide

 The main public transit system in Marbella is the local bus network, run by Urbanos de Marbella (Marbella Bus).
-These buses connect various parts of the city, from the Old Town to The port Banús and surrounding areas like San Pedro de Alcántara.
+These buses connect various parts of the city, from the Old Town to The port Banús and the vicinity like San Pedro de Alcántara.
 The network provides an affordable way to move within Marbella, especially for longer distances.

 The central hub for both local and intercity bus routes is the Marbella Bus Station (Estación de Autobuses de Marbella), located slightly north of downtown.

-Buses generally operate from early morning (approximately SIX:00-7:00 AM) until late evening (10:00 PM to midnight).
+Buses generally operate from early morning (around 6:00-7:00 AM) until late evening (10:00 PM to midnight).
 Popular routes run every 15-30 minutes during peak hours, with reduced service on weekends and holidays.

-Newer buses are equipped with ramps and designated spaces for wheelchair users.
+Newer buses are has ramps and designated spaces for wheelchair users.
 Older parts of the city (Old Town) with cobblestones could present difficulties for mobility.
 The promenade is flat and accessible.

 Use Google Maps for real-time routes.
 Signal the bus driver clearly at stops.
-Having exact change for one tickets smoothes the boarding process.
+Having exact change for a solo tickets smoothes the boarding process.

 Widely accepted at ticket machines or for top-ups.